Download free scores:

 Roger-Ducasse wrote only one work for organ, entitled Pastorale, a masterpiece that has remained popular with performers in the United States, although it is rarely played in France.
 Written in 1909 and published by Éditions Durand, it is a challenging virtuoso showpiece.
 The work has been eclipsed by more recent compositional styles.

-Paul Dukas and Maurice Duruflé, Roger-Ducasse was severely self-critical, destroying music that did not meet his exacting standards.
+Like Paul Dukas and Maurice Duruflé, Roger-Ducasse was severely self-critical, destroying music that did not meet his exacting standards.